stereohorse/YANOM-Note-O-Matic/README.md

 Packaged versions of YANOM are available.
 Please see the wiki for how to install and use them.

-Also, please note the Mac OSX package is slow to start and can take 15 or more seconds to launch.
-Running a second time from the same terminal window it is usually just a few seconds.
+Also, please note the Mac OSX package is slow to start and can take 20 or more seconds to launch.
+The windows versoin takes around 10 seconds to start.

+The Mac OSX version is code signed and has beennotarised by apple and should not give any security warnings.

 ### Using the docker image
 A docker image has been created and is available on [docker hub](https://hub.docker.com/r/thehistorianandthegeek/yanom).